cxder-soham/expense-tracker/README.md

 # expense-tracker
-App to keep track of expenses
+App to keep track of daily expenses and savings